-SRA[3] - Channel A Transmitter Empty (TXEMTA)
+SRA[3] - Channel A Transmitter Empty (TxEMTA)

 This bit will be set when the Channel A transmitter underruns; i.e., both the Transmit Holding Register (THR) and the transmit shift register are empty.
 It is set after transmission of the last stop bit of a character if no character is in the THR awaiting transmission.
-It is reset when the THR is loaded by the CPU or when the transmitter is register.
-TxRDY is reset when the transmitter is disabled and is set when the transmitter is first enabled, viz., characters loaded into the THR while the transmitter is disabled will not be transmitted.
+It is reset when the THR is loaded by the CPU or when the transmitter is disabled.